 This blog is an interview with Judith Thurman, author of Isak Dinesen: The Life of a Storyteller, winner of the National Book Award for Autobiography/Biography; and Secrets of the Flesh: A Life of Colette.
 A staff writer at The New Yorker, she lives in New York City.
 Thurman discusses her most recent book, A Left-Handed Woman.

 Zack Rogow: Many of the essays in A Left-Handed Woman are profiles of remarkable women, from nineteenth-century feminist Margaret Fuller, to Amelia Earhart, to Cleopatra, to modernist ceramics designer Eva Zeisel.
-Do these women all have something in common?
-Is there a shared feature about their lives or work that stimulated you to write about them?
+Is there a shared feature about their lives or work that stimulated you to write about all of them?

 Judith Thurman: They all share a passionate drive to distinguish and to express themselves.
 They all refused or at least resisted beholdenness to the various conventions and strictures that their societies imposed on women.
 They also possessed an unusual self-confidence in their gifts.
 The four subjects you mention were, in particular, unusually fearless characters.
 That fearlessness took different forms: moral, sexual, political, physical, creative.